lumi-kalt/ranges/README.md

 - zip                 - Creates a range of tuples with each range's element at the current index.
   - zip_with          - Applies *f* with each range's element at the current index, returning a new range.

+- unzip               - Creates a tuple of the ranges of tuples/pairs passed into it

 - adjacent            - Returns the range adjacent by N elements.

 \